sambanova/ai-starter-kit/README.md

 You can use SambaStudio E5 embedding model endpoint instead of using default in cpu HugginFace embeddings to increase inference speed, follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model

 Update API information for the SambaNova embedding endpoint.
 These are represented as configurable variables in the environment variables file in the root repo directory **`sn-ai-starter-kit/.env`**.

+- Create the .env file `ai-starter-kit/.env` if not exist.
+- Set your SambaStudio variables.
 For example, an endpoint with the URL `"https://api-stage.sambanova.net/api/predict/generic/12345678-9abc-def0-1234-56789abcdef0/456789ab-cdef-0123-4567-89abcdef0123"` would be entered in the env file (with no spaces) as: